Skip to content

 Offer pregnant women targeted treatment with our fetal Rhesus D service

-Our Rhesus D service offers a highly sensitive and accurate test for non-invasive screening of fetal Rhesus D (RhD).
+Our PrenatalDetect RHD service offers a highly sensitive and accurate test for non-invasive screening of fetal Rhesus D (RhD).
 We believe in providing timely insight to physicians so they can provide pregnant women proper autonomy for their treatment.
 With our test results, physicians ensure that only mothers needing anti-D prophylaxis, receive it.

 Order test